mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

 #### GET /emails/`<str:mailbox>`

 Sending a GET request to `/emails/<mailbox>` where `<mailbox>` is either `inbox`, `sent`, or `archive` returns back to the user (in JSON form) a list of all emails in that mailbox, in reverse chronological order.
-For example, if the user sends a GET request to `/emails/inbox`, they get a JSON response like the below (representing two emails):
+So, for example, if the user sends a GET request to `/emails/inbox`, they get a JSON response like the below (representing two emails):
 ```json
 [
     {